SpikeInterface/spikeinterface/doc/modules/qualitymetrics/firing_range.rst

 Calculation
 -----------

-The firing range indicates the spread of the firing range of a unit across the recording.
+The firing range indicates the dispersion of the firing rate of a unit across the recording.
 It is computed by taking the difference between the 95-th and 5th percentiles firing rates computed over short time bins (e.g. 10 s).